alex-hhh/emacs-sql-indent/CONTRIBUTING.md

 ## Automated test suite

 There's an automated test suite which is used to ensure we don't re-introduce bugs that that were already fixed.
-Please run the test suite to test that your changes did not break anything.
-You can load that the [sql-indent-test.el](./sql-indent-test.el) file, than run them inside Emacs using the command:

-    M-x ert RET "^sqlind-" RET

-Tests can also be run in batch mode using the following command:

-    emacs -batch -Q --no-site-file -L . -l sql-indent-test.el -f ert-run-tests-batch-and-exit

-If you fix the problem with the indentation, please provide an automated test for the fixes.
-The file [sql-indent-test.el](./sql-indent-test.el) contains a description on how to do that.
+If you fix the problem with the indentation, please provide an automated test for your fixes and add it to the test suite.
+The "Commentary" section in the [sql-indent-test.el](./sql-indent-test.el) file contains a description on how to add and run tests.

-The test files are named after the pull request number.
-For example, for pull request #49, the test files are named `pr49.sql` for the sample SQL code and `pr49-syn.eld` for the syntax symbol files.
-This means you will need to create the pull request first, and once you know the number, add or update the test file names.
-Sorry about that.

 ## Other considerations for the pull request